alphaee/ISP/README.md

 ```

 *To-Do*

-- Implement different kinds of enemies.
-- Different kinds of powerups.
-- Enemy images/Background images need to be done
+- Tweaking Shield class and making it more fluid with the game
+- Figuring out why the application sometimes lags
+- Optimizing Code
 - Animate character die and enemies merge and die
 - Explosion animations
 - How to Play screen, Death Screen
 - Powerup Pictures, Reset/Back Pictures for the Death Screen

 *Update Log*

-7/10/10
+7/11/15
+- Did work on the Powerup interface and finished the Shield Powerup class
+- Changed the way Player death works to account for Shield

+7/10/15
-- Finished movement for Bounder.
+- Finished movement for Bouncer.

-7/9/10
+7/9/15
 - Finished merging function for Back And Forth.

 7/8/15